Taka Makassar Island is a tiny treasure that lies within Komodo National Park in Flores, Indonesia.

 Below, I’ve put together the most important information so you’ll get the most out of your visit to this enchanting island.

 Taka Makassar lies in the middle of the sea near Labuan Bajo in Flores, Indonesia.

 You’ll find the location northeast of Komodo Island and close to Manta Point.
 Due to its unusual crescent shape and size, you’re guaranteed to be blown away by the sheer beauty of it upon arrival.

 To get to the Taka Makassar, you’ll first need to get to Labuan Bajo as your point of departure.
 Labuan Bajo is a small tourist town on Flores Island, south of Sulawesi.

-There are multiple flights from all bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airport.
+There are multiple flights from all the bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airports.

 This town is the starting point for all the liveaboards and day trips to and from the island.

 SEARCH ALL → FLIGHTS TO LABUAN BAJO